gabeklein/entangled-io/README.md

 <br/>

 <p align="center">Entangled-IO is a set of developer tools designed to bridge the gap between client and server applications written in typescript.
 With simple helpers on the backend, and webpack-plugin on the front, you can effectively call server-side functions as if they were defined locally within your apps in the field.</p>
 <br/>

 ## Installation

-> For your server application, using express.
+> For a server application, using express.
 ```
 npm install @entangled/express
 npm link
 ```

-> For your client application, using webpack.
+> For a client application, using webpack.
 ```
 npm install @entangled/webpack
 npm link my-service